History & Leadership

-Over the years, and through various additions to the field of membership, we gained a lot of happy members in the IRS, ATF and many other federal agencies, and changed our name to FedChoice Federal Credit Union.
-As of December 31, 2014, FedChoice could boast:
+Over the years, and through various additions to our field of membership, we gained a lot of happy members in the IRS, ATF and many other federal agencies, and changed our name to FedChoice Federal Credit Union.
+As of December 31, 2020, FedChoice could boast:

 - A wide variety of share and loan products

 - Not to mention more than 85 years of stability and growth

 Our charter – includes all federal civilian employees, federal government contractors plus their family and household members.
 And that includes retirees, annuitants, pensioners and their families, too!